vboussange/CH_connectivity_analysis/README.md

 - `src/*`: Utility functions.

 ## Results
-Elasticity maps and the Ecological connectivity importance score product are hosted under [this Zenodo archive]() and placed under `data/processed/HASH/`.
+Elasticity maps and the Ecological connectivity importance score product are hosted under [this Zenodo archive](https://zenodo.org/records/14676988) and placed under `data/processed/HASH/`.
+Permeability elasticity maps are provided exclusively for groups where least-cost path distance is used to calculate proximity.
+For groups where Euclidean distance is used, species movement is assumed to be unaffected by the pixels between two suitable locations.

 ## Roadmap
 - [ ] Harmonize `.nc` and `.tiff` files